-Stakeholder Comment Raised GLC Response Where Addressed All the heritage-list reference ID numbers on this map appear to be drawn from the Holroyd LEP 2013 and are thus out of date.
+Stakeholder Comment Raised GLC Response Where Addressed Cumberland City Council The Holroyd LEP 2013 has been superseded by the Cumberland LEP 2021.
+The CLEP 2021 reference ID for the Westmead Public School is I295.
+The heritage listings identified in the vicinity of Westmead Metro Station have been updated in line with the Cumberland Local Environment Plan 2021.
+Section 5.1.1.1 All the heritage-list reference ID numbers on this map appear to be drawn from the Holroyd LEP 2013 and are thus out of date.
 They should be corrected according to CLEP 2021.
 The heritage listed items included in Figure 2 have been updated in line with the Cumberland Local Environment Plan 2021.
 Figure 2 This might just be an issue relating to the order of the layers in your mapping software (rather than incorrect data/drawing of polygons), but this heritage conservation area (Toohey's Palm Estate Group Conservation Area - CLEP 2021 ref.
 C5) actually also covers the six heritage listed properties identified going east along Moree Avenue.
 This comment was made on an outdated version of the HMP (Rev B).
 The curtilage for the Toohey's Palm Estate Group Conservation Area has since been revised.
 Figure 2 The Holroyd LEP 2013 has been superseded by the Cumberland LEP 2021.
 The CLEP 2021 reference ID for the Westmead Public School is I295.
 The heritage listing identified as being potentially impacted by Westmead Metro Station construction works has been updated in line with the Cumberland Local Environment Plan 2021.
 Section 6.2 SOPA It needs to be clarified whether or not parts of the Abattoir Precinct will be destroyed.
 The document indicates that they will be.
-SOPA have asked on clarification on this previously.
-According to the document, significant parts of the gardens around the buildings, including mature trees and the palm grove will be The Project scope of works for SOP is minimal and only includes TBM retrieval works.
+SOPA The Project scope of works for SOP is minimal and only includes TBM retrieval works.
 Site clearance, and impacts to heritage items, including trees and vegetation will not occur as part of the WTP scope of works.
-The impacts identified in the EIS for the Sydney Metro West - Stage 1 project are associated with the Central Tunnelling Package scope of works.
-Section 6.2 has been revised to provide clarity regarding impacts to the State Abattoirs as a result of the Project.
-Section 6.2
+The impacts Section 6.2